styladev/widget/README.md

     + rolling back api changes
     + added randomize option
     + added eslint
+    + added stylelint
+    + changed `npm run test` from a simple to a comverage test

 ### 2.1.0
     + added support for links with hashtag navigation